 Time demands on dentists can be difficult.
 Self-care is important to keep yourself in good running order.
 Watch your diet — be sure to eat breakfast, a mid-afternoon snack, a decent lunch and a healthy dinner.
 Don’t forget to schedule your lunch hour on your calendar, so you’re sure to take it.
 Get some rest during the day — pause for a moment between patients, take a deep breath.
 Then close your eyes and take a second deep breath.
 Doing this is like pressing the reset button — kind of like taking a one-minute vacation.

-The above content is excerpted from Episode #13: How to Avoid Stress, a podcast created by the ADA and featuring Ben Bernstein, PhD, a performance psychologist specializing in stress reduction and performance enhancement for dentists.
-Listen to the complete podcast below.
+The above content is excerpted from Episode #13: How to Avoid Stress, an audio presentation created by the ADA and featuring Ben Bernstein, PhD, a performance psychologist specializing in stress reduction and performance enhancement for dentists.
+Listen to the complete recording below.